Appropriate data

 may vary.

-In addition, looking at a statistic of stochastic dominance, like Vargha and Delaney’s A, may be useful in this case.
+In addition, looking at a statistic of stochastic dominance, like Vargha and Delaney’s A or Cliff’s delta, may be useful in this case.

 library(rcompanion)